Évry Cathedral: Southeast side – main entrance

 The principal entrance to the cathedral is on the southwest side, behind a v-shaped terrace.
 The voussures over the entry porch suggest the portal of a Gothic cathedral, but in this case, the voussures are pure rectangles without sculpture, designed to highlight the contrast between darkness and light.
-Over the entrance are rows of small vertical windows that resemble the meurtriers, or narrow defensive slits, adding to the appearance of a medieval castle.
+Over the entrance are rows of small vertical windows that resemble the meurtrières, or narrow defensive arrow slits, adding to the appearance of a medieval castle.

 Interior

-Within the interior of the church, the altar and the choir is located to the northwest, facing the main portal to the southeast.
+Within the interior of the church, the altar and the chancel are located to the northwest, facing the main portal to the southeast.

 Nave

-The semicircular nave, the portion of the church where the congregation is seated, resembles a theater, with rows of seats on main floor and additional seating in two levels of galleries.
-It can seat between eight hundred and one thousand worshippers.
-The organ is placed into a niche in the brick, near a balcony that holds the members of the choir.
+The semicircular nave, the portion of the church where the congregation is seated, resembles a theater, with rows of seats on the main floor and additional seating in two levels of galleries.
+It can seat between eight hundred and fifteen hundred worshippers.
+The organ is placed in a niche in the brick, overlooking a balcony to accommodate the singers.